LiorSinai/liorsinai.github.io/_posts/2021-04-10-blockchain-part1.md

 However, the new onset of [Non-fungible Token][verge-nft] (NFT) mania reignited my interest in blockchain technology.
 I still thought it was a bad idea.
 But at least an NFT blockchain would be simpler to make than one which manages transactions.
-So I made a personal blockchain for storing NFTs in C#.
+So I made a private blockchain for storing NFTs in C#.
 You can find it at my [GitHub repository][repo].
 It requires almost no programming experience to use, other than basic knowledge of a command line interface (e.g. the "Command Prompt" in Windows or the "Terminal" on a Mac).

 My blockchain program currently implements these features (I've crossed out features that are part of most cryptos but are not in my blockchain.):